boolpath/jsfly/README.md

     var autonomousCode = jsfly.wingify(someCode).run();
 ```

-Although it is possible to explicitly fly and crash an autonomous code, there is no need to do it because the code itself is supossed to request those methods autonomously.
+Although it is possible to explicitly fly and crash an autonomous piece of code, there is no need to do it because the code itself is supossed to request those methods autonomously.

 ### b.
 Code's point of view: autonomous code